FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 We will be using this Username, `terry@example.com` in our test code.
 When finished, select "Save".

-## Register the User to our Application
+## Register the user to our application

-At this point, we will go ahead and register our test user with the application *pythonapp* we created for this project.
+At this point, we will go ahead and register our test user with the application "pythonapp" we created for this project.
 This is an optional step to the process, but demonstrates how to grant a user access and user roles to applications we create in FusionAuth.

 In the User's menu, beside our test user, select the "Manage" icon.